 Photo by Travelhapp, Sueva Nemosten Waterfalls

 If you feel like summer, just hop on a bus to Villeta (Cundinamarca) at Portal 80 in Bogota.
-It takes about 2 hours to reach the village in “tierra caliente” (warm land) and from there you can easily walk up to the first waterfall of the “Saltos de los Micos”.
+It takes about 2 hours to reach the village in “tierra caliente” (warm land) and from there you can easily walk up to the first waterfall of the “Saltos de los Micos” (Monkey Waterfalls).
 The further you walk, the more pristine waterfalls you will find.
 However, it’s recommendable to go with a local guide if you plan to venture further into the forest as the trail is not marked.

 Also check the weather conditions beforehand, since the path can get very muddy when it has rained a lot.